 Perridon graduated from the Gymnasium Erasmianum secondary school in Rotterdam.
-Following a visit to the Netherlands, in April 1920, by Metropolitan Andrei Sheptytskyi (during which Sheptytskyi called for action aimed at bringing about unity between Eastern and Western Christianity), Perridon left the Netherlands for Lviv, Western Ukraine (at that time mostly under Polish rule), to study theology at the Graeco-Catholic seminary.
+Following a visit to the Netherlands, in 1921, by Metropolitan Andrei Sheptytskyi (during which Sheptytskyi called for action aimed at bringing about unity between Eastern and Western Christianity), Perridon left the Netherlands for Lviv, Western Ukraine (at that time mostly under Polish rule), to study theology at the Greek Catholic seminary.
 He learned Ukrainian and adopted the Byzantine rite, and was ordained as a deacon of the UGCC in 1925, and as a priest in 1928.
-In 1930 he was appointed rector of the Graeco-Catholic Minor Seminary in Lviv, which was independent of the Polish authorities.
+In 1930 he was appointed rector of the Greek Catholic Minor Seminary in Lviv, which was independent of the Polish authorities.
 In 1937, for his work in the interests of the local Ukrainian population, he was banned from the territory of Poland.
-He moved to France where he was made responsible for the newly-established Ukrainian Graeco-Catholic mission in Paris.
+He moved to France where he was made responsible for the newly-established Ukrainian Greek Catholic mission in Paris.

 'Pomianite mia pred Hospodem', Khrystyianskyi Holos (Munich), 26 September 1965, pp. 3-4

 Naumovych, S., 'Pryiatel ukraintsiv', Khrystyianskyi Holos (Munich), 10 October 1965, p.
 5

 Teslia, I., 'Nad svizhoiu mohyloiu o. mytrata Yakova Perridona.
 Spohad pro Rektora Maloi Seminarii u Lvovi', Svoboda (Jersey City - New York), 21 October 1965, p.
 4